Hotelstrand/A-TodoList-A-TodoList/CONTRIBUTING.md

 The easiest way to get your contribution included is to submit a PR on a feature branch against master.

-It may help to open an issue prior to working on the feature, so that any discussions about how to
+It may help to open an issue prior to working on the feature, so that any discussions about how to best solve the problem can happen ahead of time.